dcversus/CV/README.md

 ### [Sbermarket](https://app.sbermarket.ru/), Saint Petersburg, 2021-2022
 > I was hired as __Head of Frontend Platform__ at Sbermarket to grow the department from 5 people to 40 employees in order to achieve company objectives.
 I facilitated architecture documentation processes, led the process of separating the frontend from the rails monolith, implemented OKRs and PDPs.
 I was responsible for incident management, set up performance metrics and reported KPIs.

-I, as well as many of my coworkers, ran coaching calls for product frontenders.
+I, as well as my subordinates, ran coaching calls for product frontenders.
 We were responsible for the performance of a total of 200 frontenders and worked on refactoring projects with our own hands - mostly moving frontend components from old rails monolyth to micro-frontend architecture.
 We collected feedback and incrementally improved DX, and I built performance metrics, evaluating how our suggestions would impact development process.

 The most important work turned out to be the formalization and tuning of the hiring and onboarding pipeline.
 The initially unpredictable process was formalized in confluence documentation in the format of simple guidelines: from the form of note-taking during the hiring process, with examples of questions and challenges, to welcome tasks from the backlog and a clear checklist of what a newcomer needs to do.
 That actions made onboarding process timeline from a few months to a very comfortable two weeks for a new frontend developer.